 These signs are not always obvious and are usually hidden in their behavior and physical appearance.

 The signs associated with high blood pressure in dogs most often involve the pet's heart, kidneys, eyes, and central nervous system.
 These symptoms may include:

 - Shortness of breath

 - Labored breathing

-The neurological symptoms are most often caused by a stroke related to the dog’s development of hypertension.
-The symptoms may change or vary based upon the part of the dog's brain that was affected.
+They may change or vary based on the part of the dog's brain that was affected.
 These symptoms may include:

 - Changes in walking pattern